harrybrwn/hashmap/README.md

 included then the hashmap will use that type.
 If it is not defined by a user, the default is `void*`.

+By default, the internal node struct stores the key, if `TRASH_KEY` is defines then the key is not stored.
+This gives the Map a small performance boost however it makes some of the features like Map_keys and Map_resize unusable.

 ### Functions
 `Map* Create_Map(size_t size)`<br>
 Create_Map creates a new map but initializes it with a given size